Geno Petriashvili: Biography

 2018 European Wrestling Championships in Kaspijsk Geno Petriashvili met Taha Akgül again in the final fight.
 He lost this fight narrowly with 1:2 and therefore only came in 2nd place at this European Championship.
 However, at 2018 World Wrestling Championships in Budapest in October 2018, he repeated his title win of the previous year.
 He won over Dániel Ligeti, Hungary, Anzor Khizriev, Russia, Parviz Hadi, Iran and in the final over Deng Zhiwei from China, whom he beat safely with 6:0 techn. points.
 His main rival Taha Akgül had already failed in the quarter-finals against Parviz Hadi.

 2018 European Wrestling Championships in Bucharest Geno Petriashvili reached the final with three wins against Taha Akgül, against whom, however, he had no chance on that day and lost clearly with 0:7.
 At 2019 World Wrestling Championships in Nur-Sultan Geno Petriashvili faced Taha Akgül again in the final.
 At first it looked as if he would lose to Taha Akgül again, as he did at the European Championships in Bucharest, because he was down 0:4 points at half-time.
 But then he managed to equalise 4:4 before Taha Akgül took the lead again with 6:4 points shortly before the end.
 With an energetic performance Geno Petriashvili managed to equalise 6:6 and therefore won on the basis of the last score.

 At 2020 European Wrestling Championships in Rome, Geno Petriashvili became European Champion for the second time after 2016.
 On the way to this success he defeated four wrestlers, in the final the Pole Robert Baran.

 Geno Petriashvili 2016 Olympic Games in Tokyo, a member of the freestyle wrestling team, won a silver medal at the 2020 Tokyo Olympics.
 He lost 10-8 American Gable Steveson in the last seconds.

 He won one of the bronze medals in the men's 125 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2023, He won the silver medal at the 2023 European Wrestling Championships in Zagreb, Croatia, losing 9-4 to Taha Akgül in the men's freestyle 125 kg final match.

+He won the gold medal in the men's freestyle 125 kg event at the 2024 Summer Olympics in Paris, France.